 It was Trump that fixed it.

-Um, quick break right back more with Mark Morgan, former chief of border patrol under the Obama administration and former retired assistant director of the FBI.
+All right, quick break, right back more with Mark Morgan, former chief of Border Patrol under the Obama administration and former retired assistant director of the FBI.

-And as we continue, Mark Morgan, former chief of border patrol under the Obama administration, uh calling out the alarms that this is a real crisis.
+And as we continue, Mark Morgan, former chief of Border Patrol under the Obama administration, calling out the alarms that this is a real crisis.

 It's never been this bad.

-And uh, yeah, there's drugs, there's drug cartels, there's gangs, there's people dying.
+And yeah, there's drugs, there's drug cartels, there's gangs, there's people dying.

-Really has hurt me to have to see and expose corruption, not around among rank and file field agents, special agents, but among the upper echelon and the FBI involved in rigging an investigation into Hillary, uh lying and purposefully committing fraud on a Pfizer court.
+Me, along with an ensemble cast of maybe about a dozen, 16 people for the last two years, sadly, as somebody whose mother was a prison guard and my dad worked in family corps probation and many family and law enforcement, really has hurt me to have to see and expose corruption, not among rank and file field agents, special agents, but among the upper echelon and the FBI involved in rigging an investigation into Hillary,

 I don't know if you see it the same way as I do.